-Those convicted of arson face serious penalties, including up to 40 years in prison.
-Since the stakes are so high for defendants, it is critical for those who have been charged with federal arson to seek the advice and guidance of an experienced federal crimes attorney who can help them formulate a solid defense.
+Those convicted of Federal arson (18 U.S.C. § 844(i)) face serious penalties, including imprisonment for any number of years or life imprisonment or the death penalty if death results to any person.
+Since the stakes are so high for defendants, it is critical for those who have been charged with Federal arson seek the advice and guidance of experienced Federal criminal defense attorneys who can help them formulate a solid defense.

-For a case to be tried in federal court, the building that was targeted must be:
+For a case to be tried in Federal court, the property that was targeted must be:

 - Located on property owned or leased to the U.S., including departments, agencies, and any organization that receives federal financial assistance; or

 - Used for a function that involved or affected interstate commerce or foreign commerce.